 I studied spatial design in Groningen, where I was trained in both interior and furniture design.
 I discovered exhibition design when I visited ‘the Darkroom’ by KDJ in the Dutch Photography Museum in Rotterdam.
 My work is very inspiring.
 There is a ‘family feeling’ among the colleagues and we motivate each other to act in a sustainable manner.
 I am also training to becoming a yoga teacher.

 I am a student of the MSc Design for Interaction at the Delft University of Technology.
-From February until July 2020 I am happy to join KDJ as a spatial design intern.
+I work part-time at KDJ as a spatial design trainee.